Daniel-Schor/Programming-Lab-2024/README.md

 1. Download and install [NODE](https://nodejs.org/en/download)
 ### PostgresSQL
 2. Download and install [PostgresSQL Version 16](https://www.postgresql.org/download/)
-    a.
-Choose the password: admin
+    - Choose the password: admin
-    b.
-Choose your own Port or choose the default Port: 5432
+    - Choose your own Port or choose the default Port: 5432
 3. Configuration of PostgresSQL
-   a.
-Start pgAdmin4
+    - Start pgAdmin4
-   b.
-Click File => Preferences => Paths => Binary Path => PostgreSQL Binary Path => choose PostgreSQL 16 and edit the binary Path to "C:\Program Files\PostgreSQL\16\bin"
+    - Click File => Preferences => Paths => Binary Path => PostgreSQL Binary Path => choose PostgreSQL 16 and edit the binary Path to "C:\Program Files\PostgreSQL\16\bin"
-   c.
-If default Port was changed
+    - If default Port was changed
-       i.
-Click Servers => Right Click on PostgresSQL => choose Properties => choose connection -> change the port number to your port
+        - Click Servers => Right Click on PostgresSQL => choose Properties => choose connection -> change the port number to your port
 ### Database
 4. Download the [Database](https://studfrauasde-my.sharepoint.com/:u:/g/personal/yannis_koerner_stud_fra-uas_de/EZvGVpPy49pIoH4PIbFGx2ABaNo38A277FUR4gqsklbdQA?e=dA7DX2)
-    a.	start pgAdmin4
+    - start pgAdmin4
-    b.
-Click on servers => Click on PostgresSQL => Type your Password here: admin => Right click on databases => create database
+    - Click on servers => Click on PostgresSQL => Type your Password here: admin => Right click on databases => create database
-        i.
-Database Name: pizza
+        - Database Name: pizza
-        ii.	owner: postgres
+        - owner: postgres
-    c.
-Right Click on the new database pizza => Click on restore
+    - Right Click on the new database pizza => Click on restore
-        i.
-Role Name: postgres
+        - Role Name: postgres
 ### Project
 5. Clone the Repository to your local machine from GitHub or download a zip of the whole repository from here
 6. Open your terminal or command prompt
-    a.
-Navigate to the directory of the repository
+    - Navigate to the directory of the repository
-    b.
-Type “node dist/backend/index.js”
+    - Type “node dist/backend/index.js”
-    c.
-Open the link in the terminal
+    - Open the link in the terminal

 ### Changing Port of the Dashboard
 1. Navigate to the directory of the repository